 In the 4L60 series transmissions the shifting frictions are the band and 3-4 clutch, the holding frictions are

 forward, reverse input and low reverse clutches.
-The Trutech Level 1 Modules use the Borg Warner high energy
+The Trutech/Procare Level 1 Modules use the Borg Warner high energy

 materials for the shifting components and Borg Warner tan/red frictions in the holding clutch applications.

-The Trutech Level 1 Modules also includes a 3-4 clutch upgrade no other "rebuild kit" offers.
+The Trutech/Procare Level 1 Modules also includes a 3-4 clutch upgrade no other "rebuild kit" offers.
 This 3-4 clutch

 upgrade is a high energy seven friction and 6 thick (.097") steel component kit.
 The apply and backing plate

 necessary for proper clutch clearance are also included in this module.
-The Trutech Level 2 modules contain
+The Trutech/Procare Level 2 modules contain

 the red performance plates from Alto (Red Eagle) or Raybestos (Stage 1) depending on customer preference.
 Both